psychemedia/storytelling-notes/unforeseen-nonsense.md

 Well, the fancy seized the Prince that he would essay the wager to win the maiden in question.

-Accordingly, one day, when his father was repeating his en- treaties, he answered, " Well, Father, as you will have me married, give me that fair maid ? "
+Accordingly, one day, when his father was repeating his entreaties, he answered, " Well, Father, as you will have me married, give me that fair maid ? "

 " Goodness gracious, my son, bethink you ! " cried the King.
 "Would that it were in my power!
 But have not you heard what wagers she lays, and how many fine young fellows she has slain ?
 Do you want her to take your life as well ?
 Why there are princesses and vizier's daughters plentiful as running waters, and not one of them can be found to suit you !
 But so it is !
 It's a wise saying, ' Joy to the man, whose name is destined to good luck ! ' "

 " That's all fudge that you are talking, you only want to damp my ardour !
 I tell you, father, I am not going to marry anyone else.
 I am off in search of her, and if I get her— good !
 If not, I will perish for her sake ! "

 " Alas, my son, how you torture my heart with your impious words !
-Have you no pity on me, have you no .pity on your mother, who had such pains, poor thing, ere she bare you ; at your age, big lad as you are !
+Have you no pity on me, have you no pity on your mother, who had such pains, poor thing, ere she bare you ; at your age, big lad as you are !
 Is that the return we had to look for at your hands, that you should poison and embitter our old age ?
 Alas, what shall we say to you, when you won't listen to your elders, but rush upon your ruin !
 I only pray, my son, that my evil forebodings may not find fulfilment ! "

 " Nonsense, nonsense ! father.
 There's no turning me from my purpose."